 The only reason you can download torrent files on a peer-to-peer network is because others have seeded, otherwise known as uploaded, parts of that file.
 You are expected to pay it forward and do the same by leaving your BitTorrent client running in the background after you have finished downloading.

 For torrents obtained from public torrent sites, a seed ratio of 1:1 is considered sufficient.
 This means you have seeded as much of the torrent data as you have downloaded.
 Private torrent sites often demand much higher seed ratios.

 Port forwarding (optional)

 When you connect to a VPN, all your online traffic from that device is routed through your chosen server.
 This can impact internet speeds and be inconvenient for those wanting to access devices on their local network or services in their own country.
 Fortunately, some providers cater to this audience with a feature called port forwarding, which allows you to route some traffic through the VPN and others through your normal IP address.

 This is far from an essential feature, but port forwarding allows torrenters to protect their IP address by routing their BitTorrent client through the VPN, while maintaining access to Chromecast-supported equipment in the household.
 To find out more about the pros and cons of port forwarding, complete with instructions on how to do it, please see our Ultimate Guide to VPN Port Forwarding.
 Most Android VPN BitTorrent apps have port forwarding feature.

 How to test your VPN is working before you torrent

-Checking that your VPN works properly is indescribably important, as one simple misstep could leave you vulnerable.
+Checking that your VPN works properly is incredibly important, as a misstep could leave you vulnerable to hackers or scammers.
 There are two ways for you to check depending on your threat model:

 The easy way